grame-cncm/faust/README.md

 ## Introduction

 Faust (Functional Audio Stream) is a functional programming language specifically designed for real-time signal processing and synthesis.
-A distinctive characteristic of Faust is to be fully compiled.
+A distinctive characteristic of Faust is that it is fully compiled.

 The Faust compiler translates DSP specifications into very efficient code for various languages (C++, C, JAVA, LLVM IR, WebAssembly etc.) working at sample level.
 It targets high-performance signal processing applications, libraries, and audio plug-ins for a variety of audio platforms and standards.
 A same Faust specification can be used to easily generate various kinds of native standalone applications, iOS and Android apps, as well as Csound, LADSPA, Max/MSP, PD, Q, SuperCollider, VST, AU plugins, etc. (see the README in the `/architecture` folder for an exhaustive list).